nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `find a/KEYWORD [MORE_KEYWORDS]`

-- The search is case-insensitive. e.g., `alex` will match `Alex`.
+- The search is case-insensitive. e.g., `Labrador` will match `LABRADOR`.
-- The order of the keywords does not matter. e.g. `Yeoh Alex` will match `Alex Yeoh`.
+- The order of the keywords does not matter. e.g. `Bukit Timah` will match `Timah Bukit`.
-- Only full words will be matched e.g., `Han` will not match `Hans`.
 - Students matching at least one keyword will be returned. e.g., `Hans Bo` will return `Hans Gruber`, `Bo Yang`.

 Example: